-1. Seed source must be Nuclear stocks approved by PCS.
-All Nuclear seed stocks must have a Certificate of Origin, tag, or similar document available for inspection by PCS prior to being accepted into the certification program.

-- 2. Tubers must be planted in identifiable family units.
-If greenhouse or laboratory production methods preclude this possibility consult with PCS personnel. - 3.
-Each family unit will be lab tested for PVX and PVS and, at the grower's option, for potato leafroll virus and/or PVY.
+- Generation 11 - i.
+Seed source must be Nuclear stocks approved by PCS.
+All Nuclear seed stocks must have a Certificate of Origin, North American Plant Health Certificate, tag, or similar document available for inspection by PCS prior to being accepted into the certification program. - ii.
+A representative sample of each lot will be lab tested for PVX and PVY and, at the grower's option, for potato leafroll virus and/or PVY.
 At least 1.0% of the plants must be sampled.
-If there are indications that viral infection has taken place, then, at the grower's option, at least one leaflet from each plant in the infected family unit will be sampled to identify and aid in removal of the infected plants, or blocks of samples will be tested to determine the extent of the infection.
+If there are indications that viral infection has taken place, then, at the grower's option, at least one leaflet from each plant in the infected lot will be sampled to identify and aid in removal of the infected plants or blocks of samples will be tested to determine the extent of the infection.
 If the grower refuses additional testing or the level of virus found in the stocks is too high for removal of infected plants, the lot will be downgraded to the next appropriate generation level.
-Trace PVX or PVS infections, as determined by PCS, will not result in downgrading of the lot if replanted for certification on the original grower's farm the following year. - 4.
-Must meet G1 requirements or will be downgraded to next appropriate generation level.
+Trace PVX or PVY infections, as determined by PCS, will not result in downgrading of the lot if replanted for certification on the original grower's farm the following year. - iii.
+Must meet G1 requirements or will be downgraded to next appropriate generation level. - 2.
+Generation 21 - i.
+Seed source must be Nuclear or Generation 1. - ii.
+Must meet G2 requirements or will be downgraded to G3. - 3.
+Generation $3^{1,2,3}$ - i.
+Seed source must be Generation 2 or earlier generations. - 4.
+Generation 4^{1, 2, 3} - i.
+Seed source must be Generation 3 or earlier generations. - 5.
+Generation $5^{1,2,3}$ - i.
+Seed source must be Generation 4 or earlier generations. - 6.
+Generation 6^{1, 2, 3} - i.
+Seed source must be Generation 5 or earlier generations. - ii.
+May be tagged and sold as Generation 6 but is not eligible for certification the following year.